plepe/drupal-entity_access_password/README.md

 password protected entities in listings otherwise the user would not be able to access the form to unlock the entity with a direct link.

+Development notes: The module makes an intensive usage of services and service collectors to be able to let you introduce your own logic if needed.
+Among those services, you can add your own password validation, access check and access storage logic by implementing services with the appropriate tags.

 REQUIREMENTS
 ------------